-We are a team of Doulas and Perinatal Health Advocates whose ultimate goal is to hold space for all families no matter where they are in their childbearing year, phase or process, while reducing racial disparities in perinatal outcomes.
-We are protectors of the space that we hold for families.
+Our ultimate goal is to hold space for all families no matter where they are in their childbearing year, phase or process, while reducing racial disparities in perinatal outcomes.

 Because we know that after just 3-4 days of training, it can be challenging to navigate all of the complexities that often come with supporting families in undervalued and underrepresented communities, who are living with the weight of historical and generational traumas, while navigating institutional racism and all of the social determinants of their health, which can all influence their reproductive choices, options, and outcomes.
-This program encompasses a wide range of knowledge from Conception through to Birth to Postpartum and many things in between such as nutrition, loss, toxic relationships, trauma, breastfeeding and much, much more through several training units.
-Overall, this training will prepare you to support families in many environments and through a wide range of circumstances encompassing the Full Spectrum expectation and beyond to becoming an Interdisciplinary Doula (sm).
+Our Doulas are trained to be proficient in understanding the implications of pregnancy from conception through to birth to postpartum and many things in between such as nutrition, loss, toxic relationships, trauma, breastfeeding, and much, much more through several training units.
+Overall, this training prepares our doulas to support families in many environments and through a wide range of circumstances encompassing the Full Spectrum expectation and beyond to becoming an Earth’s Natural Touch: Birth Care & Beyond Interdisciplinary Doula (sm).

 If you are interested in our Doula Skills: Beyond the Basics Program, please visit our Education and Support Page here for details

-We have Doulas in Connecticut, Massachusetts, Rhode Island, New York, New Jersey, Pennsylvania, Florida, North Carolina, Georgia, California, Indiana and are training in other states.
+We have Doulas in Connecticut, Massachusetts, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Florida, North Carolina, Georgia, California, Indiana and Germany.
+We are presently considering training in other states.
 However, all of our Doulas are part of our Virtual Pregnancy Partners Program and can support you no matter where you are.